Luomin1993/Action-Group-Representation-Programming-for-Solving-Boolean-Equations/README.md

 You should install or compile following packs:

 - BCS Solver:https://github.com/hzy-cas/BCS;
+    (Rename as bcs_solver after compiling and copy into each sub-folder;)
 - FESLib Solver:https://github.com/cbouilla/libfes-lite;
+    (Rename as fes_solver after compiling and copy into each sub-folder;)
 - Keras and TensorFlow;
 - CryptoMiniSat Solver;
 - MFCS Solver(Not necessary):https://github.com/hzy-cas/MFCS;